MicrosoftDocs/memdocs/sccm/develop/reference/sum/sms_sumdeploymentstatistics-server-wmi-class.md

 ms.collection: M365-identity-device-management
 ---
 # SMS_SUMDeploymentStatistics Server WMI Class
-The `SMS_SUMDeploymentStatistics` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in System Center Configuration Manager, that represents a per-deployment summary for SUM deployments in-console monitoring.
+The `SMS_SUMDeploymentStatistics` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents a per-deployment summary for SUM deployments in-console monitoring.

  The following syntax is simplified from Managed Object Format (MOF) code and includes all inherited properties.